erwa/notes/python.md

 if not a:
   print "List is empty"

-# Python slicing and finding the last index of a character
+# Python slicing and finding the last index (indexof) of a character
 output_dir[:output_dir.rfind('/')]

 ### Check if file exists